NeCTAR-RC/nectar-training/package09/sections/cleanup.markdown

 Bei sehr großen Containerdateien können sehr große bs-Werte wie 200M bei count=1 je nach System die Erzeugung der Datei in der gewünschten Größe stark beschleunigen.
 In diesem Beispiel wäre die Datei 200M * 1 = 200M groß.
 Alternativ beschleunigt auch die Verwendung von if=/dev/zero durch Nullen anstelle von Zufallszahlen wie bei urandom.

+### Terminating an instance

+{% BgBox important %}
+You must *detach* any Volumes from your instance before terminating it.
+(There is a rather nasty bug in OpenStack that causes serious problems if you attempt to Terminate an Instance while it has Volumes attached.
+Recovering your volume requires the NeCTAR Node operation staff to manually patch a database, which is a messy and potentially risky procedure.)
+{% endBgBox %}

 This is the end of Module 9.
 Continue with [Module 10][ModDoc10].